Graduate jobs in Hospitality

 Many hospitality, leisure and travel employers are open to applications from candidates who don’t have a 2.1.
 Having the right personality, attitude and experience is often more important than top academic results.
 Our advice on hospitality and travel employers who recruit students with 2.2s will help your research.

 A popular career choice for keen travellers

 If you love travel and want an international career, this could be the ideal path for you.
-Hospitality, leisure and tourism is a buzzy, 24-hour industry that ranges from budget travel to luxury hotels and fine dining, and offers early management responsibility.
-It’s a great career choice for practical, commercially minded, can-do types who are good with people and enjoy problem solving and thinking on their feet.
+Hospitality, leisure and tourism is a buzzy, 24-hour industry that ranges from budget travel and pub and restaurant management to international luxury hotel groups.
 Different areas of work in hospitality and leisure include the following: